OBDS-Training/OBDS_slides/git_version_control_individual/solution.md

 ## Exercise 3: Pushing and Pulling

-- Check the remote repository for your local repository
+- Check the remote repository for your local repository.
-- Push your local changes to to GitHub
+- Push your local changes to to GitHub.
-- Edit the downloads.txt file on GitHub
+- Edit the downloads.txt file on GitHub.
-- Pull your changes from GitHub
+- Pull your changes from GitHub.